MAT 321 - PS3¶

 display_subimage(convolved_noisy_image.real, axs[2], 'convolved image + noise y_i')

-Given a set of noisy images $y_i$, statistical models of the noise and signal, one can describe statistically the optimal estimate of $x$, it is known as the maximum likelihood estimate (MLE).
-In our case, the MLE is the solution of the following least-squares problem:
+Given a set of noisy images $y_i$, statistical models of the noise and signal, one can describe statistically the optimal estimate of $x$, it is known as the maximum a posteriori (MAP) estimate.
+In our case, the MAP is the solution of the following least-squares problem:

-Write the MLE as a standard least-squares problem, that is, find $A$ and $b$ such that
+Write the MAP as a standard least-squares problem, that is, find $A$ and $b$ such that

 The solution by QR proposed above is prohibitively expensive even for small datasets of images: a rule of thumb is that you should generally avoid dense linear algebra with matrices larger than $10,000\times 10,000$, and the matrix you would need to QR is much larger than that.
 We thus need a different solution.